ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A77_1508412``: This applies errata 1508412 workaround to Cortex-A77
    CPU.
 This needs to be enabled only for revision <= r1p0 of the CPU.

+- ``ERRATA_A77_1515815``: This applies erratum 1515815 workaround to Cortex-A77
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0 of the CPU.
+It is fixed in r1p1.

 -  ``ERRATA_A77_1925769``: This applies errata 1925769 workaround to Cortex-A77
    CPU.
 This needs to be enabled only for revision <= r1p1 of the CPU.